Research governance and integrity at the Baker Heart and Diabetes Institute

 The Institute supports the Australian Code for the Responsible Conduct of Research 2018 and expects its staff to be aware of and comply with the requirements of the Code.
 The Code promotes integrity in research and explains what is expected of researchers by the community.
 Compliance with the Code is a prerequisite for receipt of NHMRC and ARC funding.

-In support of the Code and in promotion of best practice research, the Baker Institute has also developed Research Conduct Policies.
-All staff and students are expected to be familiar with the Code and the Institute's policies.
+In support of the Code and in promotion of best practice research, the Baker Institute has . policies for all research staff and students.
+Researchers are expected to be familiar with the Code and the Institute's policies.

 Our policies are designed to support a culture that demonstrates the 8 Principles that are hallmarks of responsible research conduct: